Included with The Woofer Tester Pro:

 Idrive vs. BL

-Thiele Small Testing over a Dynamic Range from Microwatts to 200 Watts
+Thiele-Small Testing from Microwatts to 200 Watts

-With the unparalleled accuracy of the WTPro, driver characteristics can be measured over a dynamic
+With the unparalleled accuracy of the WTPro, driver characteristics can be measured over a

 range that extends from microwatts to over 200 Watts.
-Drive levels are limited only by your amplifier.

-Test modes
+Test Modes

 The Woofer Tester Pro supports MLS, Step, Noise, Chirp, Continuous Sine and Pulsed Sine modes